 This RF meter provides a much more accurate Average RF power reading than most RF meters.
 Most RF meters use a simple formula which only computes continuous wave (CW) RF power from the V/m, which vastly overestimates the average power of most modern digital RF signals transmitted in digital bursts.
 Our RF meter displays a far more accurate true time-averaged power reading using 1024 samples, which is much more accurate for modern digital RF signals than other RF meters in this price range.
 This meter is also easier to use, very wide bandwidth (covers a wide range of frequencies), and very sensitive (it can measure and display very weak RF signals).

 New Zealand has a 500 meter (1/3 mile) buffer around mobile phone towers where no one is allowed to live.
-At this distance from a typical large cellular phone base station tower is roughly about 5000 uW/m2 at ground level.
+At this distance from a typical large cellular phone base station tower exposure is roughly about 5000 uW/m2 at ground level.
 Most other governments allow a much higher level of RF exposure (see next question).

-In 2005 a group of German doctors wrote an open letter to the President of Bavaria, in the forward it recommends that public exposure should be below 10 uW/m2 average RF power (which is near bottom of Average scale on the right of our meter).
+In 2005 a group of German doctors wrote an open letter to the President of Bavaria, in the forward it recommends that public exposure should be below 10 uW/m2 average RF power (which is near bottom of the "Average" scale on our RF meter).

 A list of RF levels and guidelines is shown at:

 What are government safety standards for RF exposure?
 Different countries have different standards and it also depends on the frequency and length of time of the exposure.
 In the USA the limit for RF average power exposure of the public is:

 2 W/m2 (=2 million uW/m2) at frequencies of 100 MHz to 400 MHz